curvegrid/go-ethereum-wiki/Installation-instructions-for-Windows.md

 Open a new command prompt to get the new `Path`.
 The following steps don't need Administrator privileges.

+Please ensure that the installed Go version is 1.7 (or any later version).

 First we'll create and set up a Go workspace directory layout, then clone the source.